Jay-Sparks/Jay-Sparks/README.md

 - 👋 Hi, I’m @5pyrx
 - 👀 I’m interested in front-end web and mobile app development
-- 🌱 I’m currently learning swift & improving my reactjs
+- 🌱 I’m currently updating my react knowledge from 16 > 18
-- 🧠 I'm intermediate level in JS/HTML/CSS and junior in Reactjs
+- 🧠 I'm intermediate level in JS/HTML/CSS & Reactjs
 - 💞️ I’m looking to collaborate on any projects I can to gain xp

 <!---